 Phen375 Side Effects

-While I think most people might not have issues with this supplement, here is a brief review of health problems where I believe first speaking to a doctor is warranted:
+While I think most people might not have issues with this supplement, here is a shortlist of things to consider.
+This list is not complete:

-- People with health issues such as heart disease, high blood pressure, history/risk of stroke, heart rhythm problems, kidney problems, diabetes, eye problems (glaucoma) prostate problems (BPH), depression/bipolar issues or taking medications for depression and hypothyroidism or hyperthyroidism.
-There may be other health issues not listed here.
+- Talk to your doctor if you have health problems such as but not limited to heart disease, high blood pressure, history/risk of stroke, heart rhythm problems, kidney problems, diabetes, eye problems (glaucoma) prostate problems (BPH), depression/bipolar issues or taking medications for depression and hypothyroidism or hyperthyroidism.

 - Don't take Phen375 or other stimulants close to bedtime